-- Clinical and didactic training provided by faculty members from the Divisions of Endocrinology, Diabetes, Bone And Mineral Disorders, Pediatric Endocrinology, Nuclear Medicine, Clinical Chemistry, Genetics, Reproductive Endocrinology, Neurosurgery, Hypertension, and Cytopathology
+- Clinical and didactic training provided by faculty members from the Divisions of Endocrinology, Diabetes, Bone and Mineral Disorders, Pediatric Endocrinology, Nuclear Medicine, Clinical Chemistry, Reproductive Endocrinology, Neurosurgery, Hypertension, and Cytopathology

-- Curriculum includes Endocrinology Grand Rounds, Patient Case Conference, Journal Club, Research Conference, Weekly Didactic Fellows Conference, Cytopathology Conference, MRI Conference, Thyroid and Parathyroid Conference
+- Curriculum includes Endocrinology Grand Rounds, Patient Case Conference, Journal Club, Research Conference, Weekly Didactic Fellows Conference, Cytopathology Conference, MRI Conference, Thyroid tumor board.

 - Each fellow conducts three to seven weekly half-day clinics in the Division and during the second year completes electives in the above-mentioned areas

 - Active practice in adult endocrinology, diabetes mellitus, and lipid disorders, including both inpatient and outpatient consultations, the utilization of diagnostic procedures, continuing care in the subspecialty, and an opportunity for teaching junior residents and medical students

 - Experience in the diagnosis and treatment of all thyroid disorders, radionuclide imaging, radioactive iodine therapy, thyroid ultrasound, and ultrasound guided fine needle aspiration.
 We have a multidisciplinary approach to thyroid cancer and work closely with endocrine surgery, oncology and nuclear medicine.

 - Experience in the use of insulin pumps and continuous glucose monitoring

 - Interpreting hormone assay results and adjunctive testing